Georgia's Own will be closed on Thursday, November 23rd and Friday, November 24th in observance of the Thanksgiving holiday.

 What are the advantages and disadvantages of a Money Market account?

 Now that you understand what an MMA is and how it works, let’s cover the pros and cons of MMAs.
 One of the biggest advantages of MMAs are the higher interest rates, which allows your money to work harder.
 Additionally, you can access your funds more easily than with a traditional savings account when needed, either through check-writing privileges or a debit card.
 Lastly, MMAs are a safe place for you to store cash while working towards a short-term savings goal because they have federal insurance protection.

-Potential disadvantages include limited transactions, fees, withdrawal restrictions, and minimum balance requirements.
+Some downsides of MMAs include limited transactions, fees, withdrawal restrictions, and minimum balance requirements.
 Some institutions require a high minimum balance to open an MMA and may impose fees if that balance is not maintained.

 What are the alternatives to a Money Market account?

 If a Money Market account doesn’t seem like your perfect match, there are other options.
 Alternatives to an MMA include a savings account or certificate of deposit (CD).
 Like an MMA, a savings account or CD allows you to save towards a goal.
 CDs, however, require only one deposit that stays in the account until its maturity date.
 Because you give up access to your funds, they generally offer a higher rate of return versus traditional savings accounts or MMAs.

 Is a Money Market account the same as a money market fund?